Jonathan Crary

-Jonathan Crary is an American art critic and essayist and is the Meyer Schapiro Professor of Modern Art and Theory at Columbia University.
+Jonathan Crary is an American art critic and essayist.
+He is the Meyer Schapiro Professor of Modern Art and Theory at Columbia University.
 His first notable works were Techniques of the Observer: On Vision and Modernity in the 19th Century (1990), and Suspensions of Perception: Attention, Spectacle, and Modern Culture (2000).
-He has published critical essays for more than 30 exhibition catalogues, mostly on contemporary art.
-His style is often classified as observational mixed with scientific, and a dominant theme in his work is the role of the human eye.
+He has published critical essays for more than 30 exhibition catalogues.
+A dominant analytical theme in his work is the history of vision, observation and perception.

-Biography
+Education

 Crary attended high school at the Putney School in Vermont.
 He graduated from Columbia College, where he was an art history major.
-In 1987, he received his Ph.D. from Columbia as well.
+In 1987, he received his Ph.D. from Columbia University.
 Crary also earned a B.F.A. from the San Francisco Art Institute, where he studied film and photography.

+Teaching

 He first taught in the Visual Arts Department at the University of California, San Diego.
-In 1989, he began teaching at Columbia.
-He received a 1991 Guggenheim Fellowship.
+In 1989, he began teaching at Columbia University full-time.
+He received a Guggenheim Fellowship in 1991.

 Writing

 Crary's 24/7: Late Capitalism and the End of Sleep explores the nonstop pace of the modern world and its effects on human psychology and physiology, with an emphasis on sleep patterns.

-His Suspensions of Perception focuses on the period from about 1880 to 1905, exploring the second half of the nineteenth century in which a new way of seeing was introduced.
-Crary describes this shift as an emergence of subjective vision.
-In addition, Crary discusses how attention became a “new object within the modernization of subjectivity...”.
-Crary's book examines how the perceptions of various cultures were reconstructed and uncertainties were argued.
-This new development of vision created controversy because it implied that seeing was dependent upon one's subjective thoughts, which were based on what the observer saw.
-Therefore, this new way of seeing was thought of as unclear, unreliable, and always questioned among a large population of people.
-Suspensions of Perception published in 2000, was the winner of the 2001 Lionel Trilling Book Award.
+His Suspensions of Perception focuses on the period from about 1880 to 1905, in which Crary describes the emergence of subjective vision.
+He also discusses how attention became a "new object within the modernization of subjectivity".
+The book examines how the perceptions of various cultures were reconstructed.
+This new development of vision created controversy because it implied that seeing depended upon one's subjective thoughts.
+Therefore, this new way of seeing was thought of as unclear, unreliable, and always questioned by a large population of people.
+Suspensions of Perception was published in 2000 and won the 2001 Lionel Trilling Book Award.

-Crary's Techniques of the Observer gives a unique study on the origins of modern visual culture.
-Techniques of the Observer was published in 1990 and translated into twelve foreign languages.
+Crary's Techniques of the Observer is a study of the origins of modern visual culture.
+It was published in 1990 and translated into 12 languages.

-Crary has also written on present day “art and culture for publications including Art in America, Artforum, October, Assemblage, Cahiers du Cinéma, Film Comment, Grey Room, Domus and Village Voice.”
-Crary is also a critic and wrote critical essays for more than thirty exhibition catalogs.
-Crary has contributed to the Film Theory and Criticism anthology. eds Braudy & Cohen 7th edition.
+Crary has written on art and culture for publications including Art in America, Artforum, October, Assemblage, Cahiers du Cinéma, Film Comment, Grey Room, Domus, and The Village Voice.
+He has also written critical essays for more than 30 exhibition catalogs.
+Crary contributed to the 7th edition of the anthology Film Theory and Criticism anthology.

-Crary was one of the founders of Zone Books in 1986, which is a press known for publications in “History, art theory, politics, anthropology and philosophy".
-In addition, literature by Michel Foucault, Giorgio Agamben, Gilles Deleuze, and others are included.
-Crary was co-editor of the 1992 volume Incorporations (Zone Books).
-Today Crary continues to be a co-editor of Zone Books.
+In 1986, Crary was one of the founders of Zone Books, a press known for publications in history, art theory, politics, anthropology, and philosophy.
+He co-edited the 1992 volume Incorporations (Zone Books).
+Crary remains a co-editor at Zone Books.